CaptainRogersCooper/CaptainRogersCooper/README.md

 - 👋 Hi, I’m Ankit Kumar Singh.
 - 👀 I’m interested in Coding , technical stuff and new technological changes in society.
-- 🌱 I’m currently learning C and Java.
+- 🌱 I’m currently learning C Java and Python.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me work.ankitkumarsingh@gmail.com
 - 😄 Pronouns: He/Him